What is NGO-Advisor?

 Donor Membership is free.

-All 100 000 South African NGO’s are listed for free, BUT to obtain a star rating they pay a R35 per month administration fee.
+All 100 000 South African NGO’s are listed for free, BUT to obtain a star rating the NGO pays a R350 per year administration fee.

 Who funds NGO-Advisor?